saucelabs/sauce-docs/docs/orchestrate/authenticated-pulls.md

 ## Using SauceLabs Container Registry?

-We provide a dedicated solution for storing docker images within our infrastructure.
+We provide a dedicated solution for storing container images within our infrastructure.
 If you're already using it - feel free to check out [additional documentation about it](https://docs.saucelabs.com/orchestrate/saucelabs-private-registry/), if not - reach out to SauceLabs customer support to learn more.